gregjacobs/Kevlar.js/README.md

 ## Changelog:

+### 0.7.1

+* Removed the ability to call the this._super() method in a provided set config function to Attribute.
+Was really unnecessary.

 ### 0.7

 * Added default values for each of the "primitive" attribute types.
 Boolean attributes default to `false`, Number attributes default to `0`, and String attributes default to the empty string (`""`), *unless* the `useNull` config is set to true, in which case they will default to `null` (to denote an "unset" attribute).